hpi-schul-cloud/superhero-dashboard/README.md

 1. Clone directory into local folder
 2. Go into the cloned folder and enter `npm install`
-3. Install nodemon and gulp globally by entering `npm install -g nodemon gulp`
+3. Install gulp globally by entering `npm install -g gulp`

 ## Run